 This function pings a Micro XRCE-DDS Agent to check if it is already up and running.

-This method does not require an XRCE session to be established beforehand.
+This method does require an XRCE session to be established beforehand.
+Internally it spins the session until ping answer is received or it timeouts.

 It returns true if a response was received from the Agent, false otherwise.